 - Provide advice as to general principles of avoiding a variety of environmental exposures

-- Help arrange follow up if problems arise for returning travelers.
+- Help arrange for follow up if problems arise for returning travelers.

 - Develop understanding of, and comply with, various governmental requirements for travel